wnayes/bond-wm/packages/react/README.md

-# @electron-wm/react
+# @bond-wm/react

-This library contains various helper APIs for writing an electron-wm desktop using React.
+This library contains various helper APIs for writing an bond-wm desktop using React.